qbalin/autofiller/README.md

 If you want more granularity, consider extending `findInputByText` to keep the API simple, or use the building blocks of `findInputByText` directly.

 These are ordered by preference: hopefully we should not need to look at `name` and `id`, but the Web is hard, so these are useful escape hatches.
+Content in `iframe`s is currently not handled, and won't be found.

 `doOnPage` accepts a regex: `window.location.href.match(urlFragment)`.